Frederick W. Schumacher mansion: History

 In March 1917, Maribel and Frederick Schumacher separated; Maribel moved with their three children to the Hartman home at that time.
 In September of that year, Maribel filed for divorce, alleging that he failed to financially support her and their children for clothing travel expenses, and furnishings for their home.
 She also alleged Schumacher would humiliate her with accusations related to infidelity and by following her while traveling.
 A Columbus Dispatch biography surmised that the relationship failed due to differences in interests and personality, exacerbated by the twelve-year difference in their ages.
 Maribel later remarried, while Schumacher lived out the rest of his life relatively alone.
 In 1949, Schumacher's home was included in a Columbus Gallery of Fine Arts tour of historic and architecturally interesting houses in the city; the home and its artworks were noted as a "distinguished addition" to that year's tour.
 In 1951, the Franklin County Historical Society offered an event, leading members through the Schumacher house and the Grace B. Kelton house.
 In 1956, Schumacher's mansion was again set to be included in the Columbus Gallery's annual home tour, though it was withdrawn one day before the tour date due to "unforeseen circumstances".

 After about a year of illness, Schumacher died at his house on June 4, 1957.
-In July 1957, Columbus City Council suggested perserving the house and making it into a memorial to Schumacher; the council approved a resolution asking Schumacher's heirs to consider the possibility.
+In July 1957, Columbus City Council suggested preserving the house and making it into a memorial to Schumacher; the council approved a resolution asking Schumacher's heirs to consider the possibility.
 The council wrote that unless the house was to be preserved, it would eventually give way to increasing commercialization in the area and would be destroyed.

 The house was opened to the public for a short period, letting hundreds of curious visitors look at Schumacher's art collections.
 One of these tours was on September 27, 1957, organized by the Columbus Gallery of Fine Arts.
 For the occasion, 18 paintings Schumacher had willed to the museum were returned and rehung in their usual places, allowing the public to see the house as Schumacher had when he lived there.
 By September 30, 1957, it was reported that the house may be razed, and its contents would likely be auctioned.
 In October of that year, following the "extreme popularity" of the gallery's tour of the house (drawing 3,228 guests), another tour date was organized for October 6, 1957.
 In 1958, the Huntington National Bank organized a public auction of the home's contents.